cozy/cozy-doctypes/docs/io.cozy.files.md

   file)
 - `target.app` is the slug of the destination app (internal links only).
 - `target.title`: {string} the title of the application where the shortcut redirects (optional)
-- `target.description`: {string} the description of the application where the shortcut redirects (optional)
 - `target.category`: {string} the category of the application where the shortcut redirects (optional)

 #### Example (JSON format)